White House points to hopeful signs as deaths keep rising

 As a clearer picture of the virus begins to emerge, data has begun to show that it is having a particularly devastating impact on an already vulnerable population — black Americans.

-Of the victims whose demographic data was publicly shared by officials — nearly 3,300 of the nation’s 13,000 deaths thus far — about 42% were black, according to an Associated Press analysis.
+There were 13,000 deaths across the nation as of Thursday.
+Officials had publicly shared demographic data about nearly 3,300 of those victims, and about 42% of that group were black, according to an Associated Press analysis.
 African Americans account for roughly 21% of the total population in those places.
 Black adults suffer from higher rates of underlying health conditions like obesity, diabetes and asthma, which put them at higher risk for severe complications.

 To that end, U.S. Surgeon General Jerome Adams on Friday made a plea to minority communities to follow social distancing guidelines — if not for themselves, then for their family members.